CAVEconnectome/CAVEclient/docs/guide/framework.rst

 REST endpoints.
 This module is designed to ease programmatic interaction with all of the various endpoints.
 Going forward, we also will be increasingly using authentication tokens for programmatic access to most if not all of the services.
-In order to collect a given server, dataset name, and user token together into a coherent package that can be used on multiple endpoints, we will use a FrameworkClient that can build appropriately configured clients for each of the specific services.
+In order to collect a given server, datastack name, and user token together into a coherent package that can be used on multiple endpoints, we will use a FrameworkClient that can build appropriately configured clients for each of the specific services.
 Each of the individual services has their own specific documentation as well.